As TV manufacturers start to look past traditional LCD displays, new technologies are emerging and one such display is QD-OLED.

 Then there’s a QD Layer – the Quantum Dot filter – which like it does in a QLED TV it creates a more accurate and wider range of colours, and it retains colour saturation (that’s the intensity of the colour) at wider angles that is potentially better than OLED, as QD-OLED can emit light from its screen in all directions.

 In Samsung Display’s analysis of the technology, the aim is to achieve 1000 nits of brightness with the QD-OLED screen, with a high contrast ratio (1,000,000:1) to help create ‘perfect blacks’ for a more detailed and convincing image.

 How does QD-OLED work?

 A TV display creates three different colours of light: red, green, and blue.
-How these colours are combined creates the image on screen.
+How these colours are combined creates the image seen on screen.

-How much would a QD-OLED TV cost?
+How much does a QD-OLED TV cost?